satsinush/homelab/README.txt

 sudo systemctl start homelab-host-api sudo systemctl enable homelab-host-api

-install arp-scan

 set up pacman sync job (if using pacman on host) /etc/systemd/system/pacman-sync.service -> ./systemd/pacman-sync.service /etc/systemd/system/pacman-sync.timer -> ./systemd/pacman-sync.timer
 sudo systemctl start pacman-sync.timer sudo systemctl enable pacman-sync.timer

-Start docker services
-docker-compose up --build

-#Post compose set up
+run setup.sh, this will set up usernames, passwords, and other configurations for needed services

-install jq on the host
+install homelab-ca.crt on any devices accessing homelab services

-run ./post_compose_setup.sh

 check output for RustDesk public key or run this check here ./rustdesk/data/id_ed25519.pub

 If needed ever, run docker exec authelia cat /var/lib/authelia/notification.txt to get email verification codes from authelia

-set up password for Portainer

-set up account for Vaultwarden, then set VAULTWARDEN_SIGNUPS_ALLOWED to false in .env enter VAULTWARDEN_WEB_HOSTNAME as the self-hosted url for clients
+set up account for Vaultwarden, then set VAULTWARDEN_SIGNUPS_ALLOWED to false in .env if you want to turn off new account creation enter VAULTWARDEN_WEB_HOSTNAME as the self-hosted url for clients

 set up Uptime Kuma
 copy files in ./uptime-kuma/example-data to ./uptime-kuma/data
-Go to settings -> security to set username/password
+Go to settings -> security to set username/password update notification to use correct ntfy token

 Set up ntfy
-run docker exec ntfy ntfy user add <username> --password "<password>" --role admin
+Use NTFY_WEB_HOSTNAME for devices

+subscribe to homelab-dashboard topic on ntfy for package alerts subscribe to uptime-kuma topic on ntfy for service status alerts

 recommend updating pi-hole to only use this list https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/pro.txt (won't block google shopping links)

-subscribe to homelab-dashboard topic on ntfy for package alerts